TheSharpOwl/Trackzam/README.md

 Students tracker for lecturer's purposes.

 ### List of detected states
-#### These states are used in the document to describe the state of the user at specific points in time in the output document.
+#### These states are used in the document to describe the state of the user at specific timestamps in the output document without dependance on source.

 * User is actively present
 * User is looking away